 - Eligible employer – If you are not working full-time or your employer isn’t technically eligible for the program, none of your time will count.

-Should I worry about Public Service Loan Forgiveness being eliminated?
+Should I worry about the elimination of Public Service Loan Forgiveness?

-The good news is that there are a number of hurdles in place that prevent the government from eliminating the program:
+The good news is that there are several hurdles in place that prevent the government from eliminating the program:

 - Political – Eliminating this program would likely be an extremely unpopular move.